Melting Away the Winter Fitness Blahs!

-When the snow started to fly at the start of 2015, did you growl like a bear in hibernation, or grab the kids and their sleds to take advantage of every inch?
+When chillier weather started to roll in, did you growl like a bear in hibernation, or grab the kids and their sleds to take advantage of every inch?
 Instead of staying inside and watching it fall, why not enjoy the "white stuff" and burn some calories along the way?

-Shara Ford is the owner and general manager of Granite Health & Fitness.
-As a fitness expert, she”s seen plenty fall victim to that winter weight gain.
+Shara Overstreet is the owner and general manager of Granite Health & Fitness.
+As a fitness expert, she's seen plenty fall victim to that winter weight gain.
 On average, we pack on 2 to 5 pounds each time the cold weather hits.
-Ford knows it doesn”t have to be that way.
+Overstreet knows it doesn't have to be that way.
 In fact, if you bundle up, there are plenty of calories to be burned right outside your wintery window.

-So, let”s get to the root of why we gain in the first place.
+So, let's get to the root of why we gain in the first place.
 "During the winter months, we crave and eat comfort foods that are typically higher in fat and calories.
-We aren”t too inclined to have a salad on a cold winter day, but a creamy soup will sound more appealing,” Ford says.
+We aren't too inclined to have a salad on a cold winter day, but a creamy soup will sound more appealing," she says.
 And, on top of that, limited daylight and less ability to be outside for long periods of time only add to the overall drop in activity.
-Ford says it”s only natural that winter creates a more sedentary lifestyle.
+Overstreet says it's only natural that winter creates a more sedentary lifestyle.

 The good news is, if you hit the great outdoors for a little fitness, the benefits are more than just getting your heart thumping.
 The sunshine will do a body good as well.
-"You will receive the sun”s natural vitamin D,” Ford online casino nbso says, "which helps to combat the winter blues."
-You don”t need to spend hours outside, just 10 to 15 minutes in the winter sun will do the trick.
+"You will receive the sun's natural vitamin D," Overstreet says, "which helps to combat the winter blues."
+You don't need to spend hours outside, just 10 to 15 minutes in the winter sun will do the trick.

-When it comes to burning calories outside in the winter, there”s good news there as well.
-"You burn more calories exercising in the cold because you need to move more often and faster to stay warm,” Ford admits.
+When it comes to burning calories outside in the winter, there's good news there as well.
+"You burn more calories exercising in the cold because you need to move more often and faster to stay warm," she admits.